 There is a fee charged to all middle school athletes.
-The fee to participate is \$75 per activity and must be turned in prior to the first scrimmage.
+The fee to participate is \$75 per activity and must be turned in by the date defined by the Athletic Director.
 There is a \$300 district family cap per year or a \$150 middle school cap.
 Students eligible for reduced lunch will pay a reduced fee of \$37.50 per activity and students eligible for free lunch will not be required to pay a participation fee.
 (If release permission is given of the Free and Reduced Lunch application to share the information with BWLS) Upon completion of an athletic season all school and athletic fees must be paid prior to an athlete's participation in their next athletic season.